TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

 After the pump pulse is turned off, the residual signal at $\boldsymbol{\Gamma}$ is very weak ($\boldsymbol{\Gamma}$ is not in resonance), while at \textbf{S} we have a very strong residual signal because of the resonance condition.
 Having both local dipole and Peierls substitution, yields slightly more residual signal compared to the cases of removing one of the two coupling terms.

-Moreover, at\textbf{ S }we have the splitting of the valence band.
+Moreover, at\textbf{ S }that is a resonant point, we have the splitting of the valence band.
 Such a splitting is not visible at time $\bar{t}_{\mathrm{pr}}=0$, because the two wide split bands overlap with each other.
 Increasing either the local dipole or the pump-pulse amplitude one can see the splitting even at time $\bar{t}_{\mathrm{pr}}=0$ (not shown).
-The splitting can be seen only in the lesser signal, which is the actual signal measured in the experiments, and not in the retarded one, and, accordingly, is due to the holes photo-injected in the system by resonant pumping of the valence electrons into the conduction band (photo doping).

 So far, the FWHM of the probe pulse was kept constant and equal to the one of the pump pulse, $\bar{\tau}_{\mathrm{pu}}=\bar{\tau}_{\mathrm{pr}}=7$.
 Now, we study the effect of varying $\bar{\tau}_{\mathrm{pu}}$ while keeping $\bar{t}_{\mathrm{pr}}=0$.
 In Fig.~\ref{fig:IL-vs-taupr_PD}, the lesser signal is reported at an off-resonant \textbf{k} point $\left(0.375,0.125,0.5\right)$ (top panel) and at the resonant \textbf{k} point \textbf{S} (bottom panel).
 The former point is chosen in order to have an energy difference between the instantaneous eigenenergies at time zero and the equilibrium-band energies quite noticeable to better illustrate the phenomenology we are going to discuss.